 Types of eco-friendly accommodation

-Seton Sands Holiday Village in Port Seton has adventure trails and a beach onsite.
-It's got nature at its heart and has a Green Tourism award and a David Bellamy Conservation Award to prove it.
+Got the family, the dog and the kitchen sink with you?
+Pitch up at an environmentally-friendly holiday park.
+Seton Sands Holiday Village in Port Seton, East Lothian has adventure trails and a beach onsite.
+It's got nature at its heart and a Green Tourism award to prove it.

-Stay in a luxury 5-star glamping pod on the estate of Dundas Castle in South Queensferry for an eco-friendly holiday.
-The pods are completely sustainable with composting toilets, and solar and propane power, whilst still being glamourous.
+Combine a little luxury with traditional camping and you get glamping!
+Go green and stay in a luxury 5-star glamping pod on the estate of Dundas Castle in South Queensferry for an eco-friendly holiday.
+The pods are completely sustainable with composting toilets, and solar and propane power, whilst still being glamorous.

-The Green House in Ettrickbridge was built with low carbon principles, and designed to be as energy efficient as possible.
-As it's located on a smallholding farm, you can even try the farm's own honey from the shop - you can’t get more local then that!
+If you fancy feeling right at home, book into self-catering accommodation in Scotland.
+Try the Green House in Ettrickbridge which was built on low carbon principles and designed to be as energy efficient as possible.
+Located on a smallholding farm, you can even try the farm's own honey from the shop - you don't get more local than that!

-Designed with the environment mind, the Eco Lodges at the Mains in Croy fuse state-of-the-art green technology and luxury living to ensure that you have a fantastic break without harming the earth.
+Lodge holidays in Scotland offer a way to get back to nature.
+Designed with the environment in mind, the Eco Lodges at the Mains in Croy fuse state-of-the-art green technology and luxury living to ensure that you have a fantastic break without harming the earth.